imsweb/pub.tools/README.md

 * entrez - streamlines BioPython
 * citations - creates citations for 6 different types using IMS standards
 * date - formats dates into our desired format
-* sanitizer - mostly useful for forcing unicode compliance
+* sanitizer - mostly useful for forcing unicode compliance in python2

 ## Citations